• Skip to primary navigation

 You can also melt some pimento cheese on the stove and dip homemade tortilla chips in it.
 How’s that for fancy?

 I also love making baked pimento cheese jalapeno poppers as a party appetizer.
+And his pimento macaroni and cheese is a great twist on the classic dish.

 pimento cheese stuffed baked jalapeno peoppers on a cutting board